-Tariq has held directorships in eight organizations including UK National Commission for UNESCO and served as consultant advisor to the governments of the UK, Netherlands, Portugal, UAE, US, and European Union.
+Tariq has held Directorships in eight organizations including UK National Commission for UNESCO, Glasgow Chamber of Commerce; served as consultant advisor to Governments of UK, Netherlands, Portugal, UAE, US and European Union.

-He is a Fellow of IEEE, UK Royal Academy of Engineering, Royal Society of Edinburgh, and IET.
-He is currently Vice President (International) Royal Society of Edinburgh (2012-2013).
+He is Fellow: IEEE, UK Royal Academy of Engineering, Royal Society of Edinburgh, and IET.
+Currently Vice President (International) Royal Society of Edinburgh (2012-2014).

-In 2003 Queen Elizabeth honored him with the title OBE (Officer of the Order of the British Empire) "for services to electronics research and higher education."
+Queen Elizabeth honored him with the title OBE (Officer of the Order of the British Empire) ‘for services to electronics research and higher education’ (2003).

 IEEE Accomplishments and Activities

-Tariq has served on major IEEE Boards including Technical Activities, Educational Activities, Awards and Publication Services and Products; and Conferences Committee, and led key Technical Societies, delivering achievements with long term impact:
+Tariq has served on most major IEEE Boards including Technical Activities, Educational Activities, Awards and Publication Services and Products; Conferences Committee, and led key Technical Societies, delivering achievements with long term impact:

 Regional Director, IEEE Communications Society for Europe, Middle East and Africa (EMEA) (2009-2011).
 Established IEEE ComSoc EMEA Young Researcher Award, recognizing talented young members.

-Vice Chair, IEEE Publication Services and Products Board and Chair TAB Periodicals Council (1996-1997).
-Established Periodicals Review Committee for improving quality and timeliness of IEEE Transactions.
+Vice Chair IEEE Publication Services and Products Board and Chair TAB Periodicals Council (1996-1997).
+Founded Periodicals Review Committee for improving quality and timeliness of IEEE Transactions.

-Member, IEEE Awards Board (2006-2008).
-In partnership with the Royal Society of Edinburgh, established joint IEEE/RSE Maxwell Medal.
+Member IEEE Awards Board (2006-2008).
+Partnering with the Royal Society of Edinburgh, established joint IEEE/RSE Maxwell Medal.

-Vice President, IEEE Educational Activities Board (2010-2011).
-Delivered vision and strategic plan enhancing global engagement.
+- Delivered vision and strategic plan enhancing global engagement.
 Promoted key programs that support educational needs worldwide at pre-university, university, and professional levels.
-Promoted the multilingual IEEE flagship portal TryEngineering.org for pre-university students, parents, and school counselors.
+Promoted the multilingual IEEE flagship portal TryEngineering.org for pre-university students, parents, and school counsellors.

-Fostered global accreditation to improve engineering education quality in South America, the Caribbean, India, China, and the Middle East.
-Supported IEEE E-learning Library for continuing education of practicing engineers.
+- Fostered global accreditation to improve engineering education quality in South America, the Caribbean, India, China and Middle East.
+Promoted expansion of IEEE E-learning Library for continuing education of practicing engineers.

-Popularized EPICS (Engineering Projects in Community Service) – now in 24 countries – extending global reach of IEEE.
+Popularized EPICS (Engineering Projects in Community Service) – now in 17 countries – extending global reach of the IEEE.